 c.
-To rename Beibu Gulf the existing Gulf of Tonkin, based on a 2005 an agreement dated on Dec.
-25, 2000, with Vietnam.
+To rename Beibu Gulf the existing Gulf of Tonkin, based on an agreement with Vietnam dated Dec.
+25, 2000.

-China to provide the Chair with the official agreement with Vietnam-and information on actual technical usage, for circulation to meeting participants.
+China to provide the Chair with the official agreement with Vietnam and information on actual technical usage, for circulation to meeting participants.
 Based on the responses received, the Chair will propose a way forward.

-- d.
-To consider Beibu Gulf (Gulf of Tonkin) a sub-body of the South China Sea.
+- To consider Beibu Gulf (Gulf of Tonkin) a sub-body of the South China Sea.
 The WG agreed that Gulf of Tonkin / Beibu Gulf be considered a sub-body of the South China Sea, as proposed by China. - e.
 To slightly amend the northern limit of South China Sea.
 Alteration of the South China Sea's northern limit, as proposed by China, was agreed by the WG. - f.
 To consider Taiwan Strait a sub-body of East China Sea.
 The WG concluded that the Taiwan Strait should remain a separate body. - g.
 To amend to Taiwan Dao the name of this island.

-Meeting participants to provide to the Chair their views on China's proposal to name the island h.
-To change East China Sea' southern limit, from Hateruma Shima - Fu-kuei Chao to Hateruma Shima - Amlanan - E'luan Bi, so as to include a portion of the existing Philippine Sea in the East China Sea.
+Meeting participants to provide to the Chair their views on China's proposal to name the island "Taiwan Dao" instead of "TAIWAN", as soon as possible.
+Based on the responses received, the Chair will propose a way forward. - h.
+To change East China Sea' southern limit, from Hateruma Shima Fu-kuei Chao to Hateruma Shima - Amlanan - E'luan Bi, so as to include a portion of the existing Philippine Sea in the East China Sea.

-"Taiwan Dao" instead of "TAIWAN", by end of July 2010.
-Based on the responses received, the

-Chair will propose a way forward.